Melanotaenia ajamaruensis (male) - photo© Laurent Pouyaud

 Species Summary

 From October 1954 through to May 1955 Marinus Boeseman took part in a collecting expedition for the Rijksmuseum van Natuurlijke Historie to Netherlands New Guinea (West Papua).
-Among the places he visited was Lake Sentani, Tami River, Biak Island, Lake Jamoer (Yamur), Wissel Lakes, Ajamaru Lakes, Lake Ajtinjo, Merauke and the Digul River.
+Among the places he visited was Lake Sentani, Tami River, Biak Island, Lake Jamoer (Yamur), Wissel Lakes, Ajamaru Lakes (Ayamaru), Lake Ajtinjo, Merauke and the Digul River.
 This collection included many rainbowfishes, but a thorough study of the collection or description of the fishes was never made by Boeseman.

 As part of his preparation for the revision of the rainbowfish family, Gerald Allen studied the Boeseman collection of 1954-55 during 1975 and 1977.
 He discovered no less than four new rainbowfish species, which he described in 1980 together with Norbert Cross.
 These species were Melanotaenia boesemani, M. ajamaruensis, M. japenensis and Glossolepis pseudoincisus.

 From field notes it was stated that Melanotaenia ajamaruensis have a metallic blue to yellowish or green with orange and yellow longitudinal stripes and dark scale edges.
 The body is ovate and laterally compressed.
 Mature males have a higher first dorsal fin, which overlaps the origin of the second dorsal fin when depressed.
 They grow to a length of around 11 cm; males are usually deeper bodied than females.
-They were named ´ajamaruensis´ with reference to the Ajamaru Lakes, the type locality and only known collection site for this species at that time.
+They were named "ajamaruensis" with reference to the Ajamaru Lakes, the type locality and only known collection site for this species at that time.

 In 1980 Allen & Cross described M. ajamaruensis as a species of Melanotaenia with the following combination of characters: dorsal rays IV to VI, 15 to 19; anal rays I, 21 to 27; pectoral rays 13 to 15; horizontal scale rows 7 or 8; vertical scale rows 34 to 37; predorsal scales 13 to 16 preopercle scales 9 to 16; colour generally reddish-brown on back and anterior half of body grading to yellow or tan posteriorly with series of red-brown horizontal stripes on side, in life ground colour metallic blue to yellowish or green with yellow longitudinal stripes.

-M. boesemani is readily separable from M. ajamaruensis on the basis of soft ray counts for the second dorsal and anal fins.
+The interesting thing about M. ajamaruensis is their remarkable similarity to M. boesemani.
+Nonetheless, M. boesemani is readily separable from M. ajamaruensis on the basis of soft ray counts for the second dorsal and anal fins.
 The former species has 10 to 14 (usually 12 or 13) dorsal rays and 17 to 23 (usually 18 to 21) anal rays compared with 15 to 19 (usually 15 to 17) and 21 to 27 (usually 22 to 24) for M. ajamaruensis.
 Although these species possess a similar colouration and general shape, the stripes on the sides tend to be more pronounced in M. ajamaruensis, particularly the mid-lateral one and the stripe just below it.
 M. ajamaruensis further differs from M. boesemani by being more slender, and by having the first dorsal fin origin in front (by about one half eye diameter) of the anal fin origin compared to the approximately even position of these fins in M. boesemani.

-Melanotaenia ajamaruensis (female) - photo© Laurent Pouyaud
+Melanotaenia ajamaruensis (female) [Kaliwensi River] - photo© Laurent Pouyaud

 Distribution & Habitat